bahmutov/talks/dependencies-best-practices-node.md

 ## Why Nodejs?

-Makes it very easy to split a project into *individual modules*.
+Makes it very easy to split a project into *individual packages*.
 The dependency mechanism is managed by *Node Package Manager.*

 * It is an ordinary package itself [npm](https://www.npmjs.org/package/npm)